 - Trace bank statements to bank reconciliation, and reconciled statements to tax returns / general ledger; if possible, trace affiliate statements and/or merchant processor statements to bank statements.

 - Review past Accounts Receivable and Accounts Payable balances against subsequent deposits and payments.

-- Assess customer and supplier concentration risk by reviewing sales and profit by customer and supplier.
+- Study customer and supplier concentration risk by reviewing sales and profit by customer and supplier.

 - Perform a trend analysis of sales, COGS and expenses by category and year over year to understand trends and fluctuations.